Spot Welding Explained

 A spot welding machine involves a transformer for the power supply, welding electrodes, and other components that allow controlling the parameters in welding work (weld current, pressure, voltage, etc.).

-Spot welding machines are usually water-cooled because for a fraction of a second, very high heat is generated.
+Spot welding machines are usually water-cooled because, for a fraction of a second, very high heat is generated.
 The electrodes have passages for water cooling to decrease the temperature and prevent excessive wear.

 Spot welding equipment can either be manually operated or automated through the use of spot welding robots.
 Portable spot welding machines are also available in the form of welding guns.